 After the first few steps there’s a pavilion, from where on a clear day, you get nice views of the Hong Kong skyline.
 We took a quick breather here before continuing ahead.

-From here on, the next 20 off minutes are fairly undulating till you arrive at the next junction – a cemented path.
+From here on, the next 20 minutes are fairly undulating till you arrive at the next junction – a cemented path.

-The Short Cemented Path
+The Short, Paved Path

-Turn right and walk along the cemented path for a couple of minutes till you see the natural trail on your left.
+Turn right and walk along the cemented path for a couple of minutes till you see the dirt trail on your left.
 It’s a sharp left turn, so keep an eye out.
 Many hikers miss this turn and continue walking along the cemented path.

-Till the Barbecue Sitting Area
+To the Barbecue Sitting Area

-The next 5-10 minutes of the hike are quite easy.
+The next 5–10 minutes of the hike are quite easy.
 The trail remains more or less flat, and uneventful.
-Just remember to follow the signs to Pui O. Some of them are actually quite hard to miss.
+Just remember to follow the signs to Pui O. Some of them are quite hard to miss.

 Soon you’ll arrive at a barbecue sitting area for the Pak Fu Tin campsite.
 Fuel up because the next section of the hike gets quite steep.